f4exb/sdrangel/plugins/feature/satellitetracker/readme.md

 * The default frequency in MHz that is used for calculating Doppler and free space path loss in the Satellite Data table.
 * The units used to display azimuth and elevation to the target satellite.
 This can be in degrees, minutes and seconds or decimal degrees.
 * The number of points used for ground tracks on the map.
 More points result in smoother tracks, but require more processing.
+* Which rotators are displayed on the polar chart.
+This can be All, None or Matching target.
+When Matching target is selected, the rotator will only be displayed if the source in the Rotator Controller is set to this Satellite Tracker and Track is enabled.
+* The format used for displaying dates.
+E.g. yyyy/MM/dd
-* Whether times are displayrf in the local time zone or UTC.
+* Whether times are displayed in the local time zone or UTC.
 * Whether to draw the satellites on the map.

 <h3>9: Latitude</h3>